emqx/eip/active/0033-agent-registry.md

 Without this feature, developers must build custom discovery mechanisms on top of raw retained messages, leading to inconsistent implementations, security gaps, and operational overhead.
-Providing Agent Registry as a standard EMQX feature reduces integration cost while maintaining backward compatibility with existing MQTT infrastructure.
+Providing A2A Registry as a standard EMQX feature reduces integration cost while maintaining backward compatibility with existing MQTT infrastructure.